Big beat: Emerging (early 1990s)

-Mainstream success (1990s-early 2000s)
+International success (1990s-early 2000s)

-Big beat achieved mainstream success in the 1990s and early 2000s.
-During the 1990s, the Prodigy had several songs in the top ten of the UK Singles Chart and two of those songs went to number 1 on the chart.
-The Prodigy also had a lot of popularity in the United States during the 1990s.
-The Prodigy's album The Fat of the Land went to number 1 on the Billboard 200 in July 1997.
-The Prodigy performed at the 1997 MTV Video Music Awards won the Viewer's Choice Award there.
-The Prodigy's song "Firestarter" went to number 30 on the Billboard Hot 100.
-The Prodigy's song "Smack My Bitch Up" went to number 89 on the Billboard Hot 100.
-The Fat of the Land by the Prodigy sold 2,600,000 copies in the United States and was certified 2× platinum by the Recording Industry Association of America (RIAA).
-The Prodigy's single "Firestarter" was certified gold by the RIAA.
-Fatboy Slim also achieved mainstream success in the 1990s.
-His 1998 album You've Come a Long Way, Baby was certified platinum in September 1999.
+Big beat achieved international success in the 1990s and early 2000s.
+Fatboy Slim's 1998 album You've Come a Long Way, Baby was certified platinum in September 1999.
 Fatboy Slim's song "Praise You" peaked at number 36 on the Billboard Hot 100 on May 22, 1999, and his song "The Rockafeller Skank" peaked at number 76 on the Billboard Hot 100 on January 15, 2000.
 "Praise You" and "The Rockafeller Skank" peaked at number 22 on the Mainstream Top 40 chart in 1999 and number 21 on the Mainstream Top 40 chart in 1999, respectively.

-In August 1998, the Crystal Method's song "Comin' Back" went to number 1 on the Dance Club Songs chart.
-The Chemical Brothers' album Dig Your Own Hole was released in April 1997 and was certified gold by the RIAA on September 10, 1997.
-The album sold 756,000 copies in the United States.
-The Chemical Brothers' song "Setting Sun" peaked at number 80 on the Billboard Hot 100 on February 1, 1997.
-The mainstream success of the Chemical Brothers helped their 1995 album Exit Planet Dust and 1999 album Surrender sell 331,000 copies in the United States and 402,000 copies in the United States, respectively.
-The soundtrack to the 1999 movie The Matrix included big beat songs and the soundtrack was certified platinum by the RIAA on August 25, 1999.
-The soundtrack sold 1,460,000 copies in the United States, according to Nielsen SoundScan.
+In August 1998, The Crystal Method's song "Comin' Back" reached number one on the Dance Club Songs chart.
+The Chemical Brothers' 1997 album Dig Your Own Hole was certified gold by the RIAA and sold over 750,000 copies in the United States.
+The Chemical Brothers' song "Setting Sun" peaked at number 80 on the Billboard Hot 100 in February 1997.
+Their mainstream success helped Exit Planet Dust (1995) and Surrender (1999) sell 331,000 and 402,000 copies in the U.S., respectively.

+Big beat also gained prominence in popular culture through its inclusion in major soundtracks.
+The platinum-certified soundtrack for The Matrix (1999) featured big beat tracks, selling over 1.4 million copies in the U.S. The genre has also appeared in films such as Lara Croft: Tomb Raider (2001) and in the Wipeout video game series by Psygnosis.
+The original Wipeout (1995) and its sequels, Wipeout 2097 (released as Wipeout XL in the U.S.) and Wip3out, featured soundtracks with big beat artists such as The Chemical Brothers, The Prodigy, Propellerheads, and Fluke.
+This collaboration has been recognised as a pioneering example of cultural crossover between gaming and electronic music.